Study abroad in England with IFSA

 • You must be currently attending or recently graduated from a U.S. or Canadian community college, technical college, two-year college, four-year college, or four-year university.

-• You must have completed at least one (1) year of study at your home institution before the start of the program.
+• You must have completed at least one (1) full-time year of study at your home institution before the start of the program.

 Recommendation Letter